apache/doris/docs/en/docs/advanced/auto_increment.md

 5 rows in set (0.04 sec)
 ```

-When importing using insert into statement while specifying the auto-increment column `id`, null values will be replaced by generated values.
+When importing using insert into statement while specifying the auto-increment column `id`, null values in the imported data for that column will be replaced by generated values.

 ```sql
 mysql> insert into tbl(id, name, value) values(null, "Doris", 60), (null, "Nereids", 70);